brucezztong/ZZTong-Prefabs/README.txt

 SERVER INSTALLATION - TBD

-WARNING: If you choose to extract POIs from this modlet that you need to know Parts and Custom Block XML works, or you will not end up with a complete POI!
+WARNING: If you choose to extract POIs from this modlet that you need to know how Parts work, or you will not end up with complete POIs and Tiles!

 IS THE MODLET SERVER-SIDE OR CLIENT-SIDE?